cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Network_Troubleshooting/_index.md

 ## Manipulate the System ARP Cache

-`arp`<span id="src-8362596_indexterm-EDC65465F9F851BC63E094A3EDCE01FA">
-</span>manipulates or displays the kernel’s IPv4 network neighbor cache.
+`arp` manipulates or displays the kernel’s IPv4 network neighbor cache.
 See `man arp` for details.

 To display the ARP cache: